fahdi/MythologyTriviaGame/README.md

 ## How to Play

 1. Open `index.html` in your web browser.
-2. The game will fetch 10 mythology trivia questions.
+2. Select a trivia category from the dropdown menu.
+3. Click the "Start Game" button to begin.
-3. Answer each question by clicking on the correct option.
+4. Answer each question by clicking on the correct option.
-4. The game will show whether your answer is correct or incorrect.
+5. The game will show whether your answer is correct or incorrect.
-5. Click "Next Question" to proceed to the next question.
+6. Click "Next Question" to proceed to the next question.
-6. Your score will be displayed at the end of the game.
+7. Your score will be displayed at the end of the game.

 ## API